-g.
+- g.
 If the number of guns and/or vehicles engaged in the fire duel is so considerable as to render the foregoing method impracticable, the following more collective method is used: Determine the total score of each side as nearly as practicable according to the foregoing procedure, including only those elements which remain in action 30 seconds or more.
 Rule all or a portion of the weaker side destroyed, according to factors such as terrain, tactical employment, and duration of the action.
 Assess losses of the stronger side in the inverse ratio of the scores.
-Example: Blue score, 40; Red Score, 30-20 of Red ruled destroyed; 3/4 of 20, or 15, of Blue.
+Example: Blue score, 40; Red score, 30-20 of Red ruled destroyed; 3⁄4 of 20, or 15, of Blue. - h.

-h.
 Tanks maneuvering against tanks-losses in the inverse ratio of participating tanks of two opposing forces.
 A medium tank is taken as the equivalent of two light tanks.
 Example: Blue, 10 medium and 10 light tanks; Red, 20 light tanks-losses in the ratio of 2 Blue to 3 Red (see par.
-45).

-25. AIRPLANES. a.
-Losses of airplanes are assessed by ground or air umpires as indicated in paragraphs 11g and h.
+45). - 25.
+AIRPLANES.-a.
+Losses of airplanes are assessed by ground or air umpires as indicated in paragraph 11g and h.
 Losses due to antiaircraft fire are assessed as indicated below.

 b.
-3-Inch or Larger Antiaircraft Artillery. following table showing number of airplanes shot down by one battery (four guns) will be used as a guide:
+3-inch or 90-mm antiaircraft artillery.-The following table showing number of airplanes shot down by one battery (4 guns) will be used as a guide: